 Updated yearly, this ADB Fact Sheet provides social and economic indicators on Afghanistan as well as concise information on ADB's operations in the country and contact information.

-ADB and other development partners support the Afghanistan National Development Strategy and national priority programs, which remain the agreed basis of the partnership.
-As of 31 December 2013, cumulative lending reached $952.3 million.
-ADB’s overall assistance is fully aligned with the government’s priorities in the infrastructure sectors--transport, energy, and natural resources--as well as economic management.
-In the 2010 London and Kabul conferences, and the 2012 Chicago and Tokyo conferences, the Government of Afghanistan and the international community reaffirmed their medium- to long-term development partnerships.
+As of 31 December 2014 , cumulative lending to Afghanistan totaled $1 .0 billion, and grants amounted to $3 .0 billion.
+Overall ADB assistance is fully aligned with the government’s priorities in the infrastructure sectors of transport, energy, and natural resources.
+Support also focuses on economic management.
+At the 2010 London and Kabul conferences, the 2012 Chicago and Tokyo conferences, and the December 2014 London conference, the Government of Afghanistan and the international community reaffi rmed their partnerships in the medium to long term.